tale-toul/OCP4baremetalIPI/README.md

 If the bootstrap is running, ssh into it and check the logs there.

-To get the bootstrap VM IP run the following commands in the provisioning V:
+To get the bootstrap VM IP run the following commands in the provisioning VM:
 ```
 $ sudo virsh list
 $ sudo virsh domifaddr <bootstrap name> --source arp
 ```
 Connect to the bootstrap node using the core user, the ssh certificate that was used in the install-config.yaml file and the IP obtained in the previous step.
-The connection can be initiated from the physical host or the provisioning V:
+The connection can be initiated from the physical host or the provisioning VM:
 ```
 # ssh -i .ssh/bmipi core@192.168.30.80
 ```